cradlepoint/sdk-samples/app_template/readme.txt

 2. Rename the directory to your application name.
 I'll use 'new_app_name' as an example in these instructions.
 3. Rename the app_template.py file to new_app_name.py.
-4. Edit install.py, start.sh, and stop.sh and replace all
+4. Edit start.sh and stop.sh.
+Replace all 'app_template'
-   'app_template' occurrences with 'new_app_name'.
+   occurrences with 'new_app_name'.
 5. Edit package.ini and replace 'app_template' with 'new_app_name'.
 Also,
    delete the UUID so that the entry is 'uuid ='.
 When the application is built, a new UUID will be created.